mmb-carb/ESTA/docs/DEVELOPERS.md

 Here you can see that the emissions-scaling classes must be found under `src.scaling.`, in a file name that is a lower case version of the full class name.
 For example, the class name `Dtim4Emfac2014Scaler` is used in the config file, and the above code tries to load that class in the following way:

     from src.scaling.dtim4emfac2014scaler import Dtim4Emfac2014Scaler

+This approach offers a lot of flexibility.
+The developer only has to add a reference to their new class in a config file to wire into the model.
+If a new class is added to a file with the wrong name, the developer will see an error message clearly printing the desired file path

 To correspond with each of the five major gridding steps, there is a section in the config file which matches to a class path in the `src` folder: